You may be wondering, does it really make that much difference if I use a pulley or a carabiner?

 New style Camp Nano carabiner (I-beam)

 brand new rescue pulley

-I tied the barbell onto the end of the rope, ran the rope through the carabiner on a bolted anchor to get a 1:1 with a redirect, clove hitched another biner in the pull strand and clipped the spring pulley to the biner.
+I tied the barbell onto the end of the rope, ran the rope through the carabiner on a bolted anchor to get a 1:1 with a redirect, clove hitched another carabiner in the pull strand and clipped the spring pulley to the carabiner.